srestrep74/Java-Specialization-Modules/business-domain/gym-service/README.md

   - Config Server: `http://localhost:8888`
   - Profile-based configurations (dev, prod, local)

+### Message Broker
+- **ActiveMQ**: Asynchronous messaging infrastructure
+  - Broker URL: `tcp://activemq:61616`
+  - Web Console: `http://localhost:8161` (admin/admin)
+  - Queue: `workload-queue` for trainer workload messages
+  - JMS Configuration: Point-to-point messaging with Jackson serialization

 ## 🔄 Circuit Breaker Pattern Implementation

 ### Overview
-The Circuit Breaker pattern is implemented using **Resilience4j** to provide fault tolerance when communicating with the Workload Service.
-This pattern prevents cascade failures and provides graceful degradation.
+The Circuit Breaker pattern is implemented using **Resilience4j** to provide fault tolerance when communicating with the ActiveMQ message broker.
+This pattern prevents cascade failures and provides graceful degradation when the messaging infrastructure is unavailable.

 ### How Circuit Breaker Works

 The circuit breaker operates in three states:

 1. **CLOSED** (Normal Operation)
-   - All requests pass through to the Workload Service
+   - All messages are sent to ActiveMQ broker successfully
    - Success/failure rates are monitored
    - If failure rate exceeds threshold, transitions to OPEN

 2. **OPEN** (Failure State)
-   - All requests are immediately rejected
+   - All message sending attempts are immediately rejected
    - Fallback method is executed (Outbox pattern activated)
    - After wait duration, transitions to HALF_OPEN

 3. **HALF_OPEN** (Recovery Testing)
-   - Limited number of test requests are allowed
+   - Limited number of test messages are allowed
    - If successful, transitions back to CLOSED
    - If failed, returns to OPEN state

 ### Circuit Breaker Configuration Details

-The circuit breaker is configured with specific thresholds and timing parameters:
+The circuit breaker is configured with specific thresholds and timing parameters for ActiveMQ communication:
-- **Sliding Window Size**: 10 requests for failure rate calculation
+- **Sliding Window Size**: 10 message sending attempts for failure rate calculation
-- **Minimum Calls**: 5 calls required before state evaluation
+- **Minimum Calls**: 3 calls required before state evaluation
-- **Failure Rate Threshold**: 50% failure rate triggers circuit opening
+- **Failure Rate Threshold**: 60% failure rate triggers circuit opening
-- **Wait Duration**: 10 seconds before attempting recovery
+- **Wait Duration**: 30 seconds before attempting recovery
-- **Half-Open Test Calls**: 3 permitted calls for testing recovery
+- **Half-Open Test Calls**: 2 permitted calls for testing recovery
 - **Slow Call Threshold**: 80% slow calls with 5-second duration limit
-- **Timeout Duration**: 15 seconds for individual requests
+- **Timeout Duration**: 15 seconds for individual message sending operations
+- **Recorded Exceptions**: JMSException, JmsException, ConnectException, IOException

-## 🌐 Feign Client Communication & Outbox Pattern
+## 🌐 ActiveMQ Asynchronous Communication & Outbox Pattern

-### Primary Feign Client Communication
+### Primary ActiveMQ Message Producer
-**OpenFeign** provides declarative HTTP client communication with the Workload Service through the `WorkloadServiceClient` interface.
-This client is configured with specific timeouts, connection settings, and integrates seamlessly with the circuit breaker pattern.
+**Spring JMS** provides asynchronous messaging communication with the Workload Service through the `WorkloadMessageProducer` component.
+This producer is configured with circuit breaker protection and integrates seamlessly with the outbox pattern for guaranteed message delivery.

 ### Outbox Pattern Implementation

-The service implements the **Outbox Pattern** to ensure reliable communication with the Workload Service, guaranteeing that workload updates are eventually delivered even when the target service is temporarily unavailable.
+The service implements the **Outbox Pattern** to ensure reliable communication with the Workload Service via ActiveMQ, guaranteeing that workload updates are eventually delivered even when the message broker is temporarily unavailable.

 #### How the Communication Flow Works

 1. **Normal Transaction Processing**: When a training session is created, updated, or deleted, the business logic performs the main database transaction (saving/updating the Training entity)

-2. **Immediate Feign Client Call**: After the successful database transaction, the `WorkloadNotificationService` immediately attempts to notify the Workload Service using the `WorkloadServiceClient` (primary Feign client)
+2. **Immediate Message Sending**: After the successful database transaction, the `WorkloadMessageProducer` immediately attempts to send a message to the `workload-queue` using JMS Template

-3. **Circuit Breaker & Fallback Activation**: If the Workload Service is unavailable, times out, or the circuit breaker is OPEN, the `WorkloadServiceClientFallback` is automatically triggered
+3. **Circuit Breaker & Fallback Activation**: If the ActiveMQ broker is unavailable, times out, or the circuit breaker is OPEN, the `fallbackSendWorkloadMessage` method is automatically triggered

 4. **Fallback Storage (Outbox Pattern)**: The fallback mechanism stores the workload data in the `PendingWorkload` table (outbox), ensuring no data is lost

-5. **Scheduled Retry Processing**: A background process (`WorkloadRelayService`) runs every 2 minutes, scanning the outbox table and attempting to process all pending workload entries using a separate Feign client (`WorkloadRelayClient`)
+5. **Scheduled Retry Processing**: A background process (`WorkloadRelayService`) runs every 2 minutes, scanning the outbox table and attempting to process all pending workload entries by resending messages to ActiveMQ

 #### Detailed Communication Flow

 **Scenario 1: Successful Communication**
 - Training operation completes in database
-- `WorkloadNotificationService` calls `WorkloadServiceClient` immediately
+- `WorkloadMessageProducer` sends message to `workload-queue` immediately
-- Workload Service responds successfully
+- ActiveMQ broker acknowledges message delivery
 - No outbox entry is created
 - Operation is complete

 **Scenario 2: Failed Communication with Fallback**
 - Training operation completes in database
-- `WorkloadNotificationService` calls `WorkloadServiceClient` immediately
+- `WorkloadMessageProducer` attempts to send message to ActiveMQ
-- Call fails (service down, timeout, circuit breaker open)
+- Message sending fails (broker down, timeout, circuit breaker open)
-- `WorkloadServiceClientFallback` is automatically executed
+- `fallbackSendWorkloadMessage` is automatically executed
 - Fallback saves workload data to `PendingWorkload` table (outbox)
 - User operation completes successfully (non-blocking)
 - Background service will retry later